 Female staff of GLRA

 Uma kannan is working as an assistant HR Manager with GLRA India since 30 years.
 Her beautiful nature and smile cherish the working environment.
 Due to having such a long experience in NGO sector, she helps and counsels the younger staff to work with a positive attitude.
-She is maintaining balance between the Household and office work very well.
-But she drives from many struggles like others.
-To overcome stress, she maintains time management and learnt to juggle different priorities.
+She maintains balance between the Household and office work very well.
+However, she has her own struggles and sometimes she tries to overcome the stress.
+In order to do that, she manages her time properly and has learnt to juggle different priorities.
 She enjoys working with talented, funny, and dedicated staff.
-She is glad to see people benefited out of GLRA team support.
+She is glad to see people get benefited and a positive result from GLRA team support.
 Uma has transformed the hearts and minds of a future generation.
 She has become an inspiration for many working females.

 “Uphold your commitment, maintain self-respect, create a positive atmosphere and leave your footprints wherever you go”

 Belina, a Senior Accountant of GLRA India hails from Chennai.
 She is working since 2015.
 Belina enjoys from the friendly atmosphere in GLRA.
 Even though, sometimes she struggles to balance her professional and personal life as she said, “Constantly the fact that I am neglecting my child and being selfish.
 Expected to be a superwoman who can handle everything on my own” Belina expressed.
 However, she has gained strength to overcome all the challenges.
 She tries to be an optimistic person and accept the failure as well as the success which are apart of life’s journey.

 “There is no limit to what we, as women can accomplish.
 Always stay true to yourself and never let what somebody else says distract you from your goals.
 A successful Woman is one who can build a firm foundation with the bricks others have thrown at them”